MarioBomba/VoronUsers/firmware_configurations/reprapfirmware-duet3-mini5+/fulg/README.md

 # What

 This is a (generally up-to-date) dump of my own VORON V2 printer, using the stock Duet firmware.
-I use a Duet Ethernet and a Duex5 add-on board, and a PanelDue touch screen.
+I use a Duet3 Mini5+ Ethernet and a Mini2+ add-on board, and a Fysetc 12864 V2.1 LCD screen.

 You can see how I make my backups with the included batch file.